MolSSI/QCFractal/docs/source/portal-client.rst

     >>> client
     FractalClient(server='http://localhost:8888/', username='None')

-The ``FractalClient`` handles all communication to the server from the Python API layer.
-This core communication access the fundamental structure of the server is often not used in favor of more general handlers.
+The ``FractalClient`` handles all communication to the server from the Python API layer and can be used to build more specific handlers.
 See (Database/TorsionDriveORM/etc).

 The ``FractalClient`` can also be initialized from a file which is useful so that addresses and username do not have to be retyped for every line and reduces the chance that a username and password could accidentally be added to a version control system.
-This can be accessed by creating a new object by ``FractalClient.from_file()`` whereby default the server searches for a ``qcportal_config.yaml`` file in either the current working directory or from the canonical ``~/.qca/`` folder.
+Creation from file uses the classmethod ``FractalClient.from_file()``, by default the client searches for a ``qcportal_config.yaml`` file in either the current working directory or from the canonical |qcarc| folder.

 Molecule Handling
 -----------------

 As an example, we can use a molecule that comes with QCPortal and adds it to the database as shown.
 Please note that the Molecule ID (a :term:`DB Index`) shown below will not be the same as your result and is unique to every database.

 .. code-block:: python